 - The location must have sufficient space to accommodate the QIAcube HT.
 Refer to Section 9 for instrument dimensions and operating conditions (temperature and humidity). - The QIAcube HT must be placed near to 3 properly grounded (earthed) AC power outlets.
 The power lines to the instrument should be voltage regulated and surge protected. - The QIAcube HT can be installed on any level and sturdy laboratory bench or table.
-There should be space below for the vacuum control station and space adjacent for the laptop. - Ensure that the switch at the rear of the instrument is easily reached. - Ensure that the instrument lid can fully open upwards without obstruction. - The QIAcube HT must not be installed near generators of static electricity (e.g., ionizers, large-screen televisions). - The QIAcube HT should be installed in a laboratory environment that is free of excessive airborne dust.
+There should be space below for the vacuum control station and space adjacent for the laptop. - Ensure that the switch and the main power input socket at the rear of the instrument are easily reachable.
+Maintain sufficient clearance at the rear to unplug the power line from the main power input socket. - Ensure that the instrument lid can fully open upwards without obstruction. - The QIAcube HT must not be installed near generators of static electricity (e.g., ionizers, large-screen televisions). - The QIAcube HT should be installed in a laboratory environment that is free of excessive airborne dust.